 Microsoft Corporation, USA

 Microsoft’s global initiative is designed to help social enterprise startups build and scale their companies to do good globally.
 The program is available in 140 countries and actively seeks to support underrepresented founders with diverse perspectives and backgrounds.
-The criteria to qualify for the program include a business metric that measures impact on an important social or environmental challenge; an established product or service that will benefit from access to enterprise customers; and a commitment to the ethical and responsible use of AI.
+The criteria to qualify for the program include a business metric that measures the impact of a significant social or environmental challenge, an established product or service that will benefit from access to enterprise customers, and a commitment to the ethical and responsible use of AI.
 Microsoft is trying to provide the foundational building blocks to help social entrepreneurs create companies that can achieve worldwide impact.
-Social enterprises that become part of the Global Social Entrepreneurship program will receive access to free Microsoft cloud technologies, including up to $120,000 in Azure credits, along with technical support and guidance.
+Social enterprises that become part of the Global Social Entrepreneurship program will receive free Microsoft cloud technologies, including up to $120,000 in Azure credits, technical support, and guidance.
 A dedicated program manager will help Global Social Entrepreneurship startups market and sell solutions and connect to large commercial organizations and nongovernmental organizations that are potential customers.
-Participants focused on sustainability, accessibility, and skills and employability are also eligible for grants.
-Social enterprises that join the Global Social Entrepreneurship program will be part of a worldwide community of like-minded innovators who come together to share ideas, foster connections and celebrate success.
+Participants focused on sustainability, accessibility, skills, and employability are also eligible for grants.
+Social enterprises joining the Global Social Entrepreneurship program will be part of a worldwide community of like-minded innovators who come together to share ideas, foster connections, and celebrate success.

 Partnering to Accelerate Entrepreneurship (PACE) Initiative

-USAID launched the Partnering to Accelerate Entrepreneurship (PACE) initiative with the goal of spurring innovations that accelerate the creation of promising, high growth, and sustainable entrepreneurial ventures across the developing world.
-Through PACE, USAID invests millions of dollar to help identify, test, and implement financially sustainable models that accelerate the growth of small and growing businesses that promote broad-based economic prosperity or address development challenges in areas such as food security, health, and energy access.
+USAID launched the Partnering to Accelerate Entrepreneurship (PACE) initiative to spur innovations that accelerate the creation of promising, high-growth, and sustainable entrepreneurial ventures across the developing world.
+Through PACE, USAID invests millions of dollars in helping identify, test, and implement financially sustainable models that accelerate the growth of small and growing businesses that promote broad-based economic prosperity or address development challenges in food security, health, and energy access.

 Partnering for Job Creation in Uganda